Sabyasachi Chakrabarty: Personal life

-His parents, Jagadish Chandra Chakrabarty and Monica Chakrabarty, used to call him "Benu."
+His parents, Jagadish Chandra Chakrabarty and Monica Chakrabarty, used to call him "Benu".

 In 1975, he passed Higher Secondary Examination from Andrew's High School, Kolkata.
 He earned a degree in B.Sc. from Hansraj College, University of Delhi.
 He cleared his AMI examination from Delhi in 1978.
 Apart from acting, his love for nature and forests is well known.
 He takes ardent interest in wild life photography.

 Sabyasachi got married in 1986 to Mithu Chakrabarty, who is also a popular face in the Bengali entertainment industry.
-He has two sons, Gaurav and Arjun, both of whom are talented actors.
-They are working in both film and television.
+He has two sons, Gaurav and Arjun, both of whom are talented actors working in both film and television.

 Career

 Sabyasachi's first mainstream work was a lead role in the 1987 TV series Tero Parbon for Kolkata Doordarshan channel.
 Tero Parbon was critically acclaimed with a memorable soundtrack in which his role as the character Gora was well-received and made him fairly popular in his early days of acting.